Amro6625/Amro_Portfolio/README.md

 Amro Mohamed

-I'm an Engineer with a passion for data science and finding solutions.
+I'm an engineer and a data scientist with a passion for finding solutions.

 ## Education